trendpeek/balnstaker/README.md

 4) How do you calculate the network fee rewards?

   A) We read the divident info by calling getUserDividends(account, start, end) from balanced smart contract for dividents.

-     You can find the smartcontract here
+     You can find the smart contract below.

      https://tracker.icon.foundation/contracts/1?count=25&keyword=balanced